bootlin/training-materials/slides/networking-stack-overview/networking-stack-overview.typ

     - Recent kernel-side implementation submitted for inclusion in the kernel

 === Kernel Bypass

+#table(
+  columns: (30%, 70%),
+  stroke: none,
-#table(columns: (30%, 70%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     #align(center, [#image("kernel_bypass.pdf", width: 100%)])

-],[
+  ],
+  [

     - Contrary to `AF_PACKET`, Kernel Bypass techniques circumvent the networking stack

     - Allows using an alternative implementation of the network stack, entirely running in userspace

       - For use-case optimized scenarios

     - DPDK : Data Plane Development Kit

       - Re-implement the drivers in userspace as well as a custom stack

     - Not supported by the linux kernel community

     - Implies re-writing a full driver in userspace

     - With `XDP` + `AF_XDP`, we now have a fully upstream solution

-])
+  ],
+)

 === Netdev community

 - The networking stack is made up of around 1M lines, 7000 distinct files